davekilian/terracast/docs/architecture.md

 We also need to support opaque metadata alongside each individual row, so we can piggypack write-ahead information in this store and use it for recovery when a table partition is loaded.

 The last question here is how indexing works within a segment.
 Obviously a fully processed segment in object storage can just be a log of row IDs followed by a B+ index, followed by a metadata footer that points backwards to the root of the tree and also says where the B+ index is in memory.
 That allows us to (a) just load the footer to figure out where the tree is, (b) demand load index pages for a segment as needed and (c) page in the full B+ tree index if we ever need to.
+But indexing has to be handled differnet in active segments

+* We could just not index these, and rely on them being pretty small
+* We could maintain separate row data and index files and concatenate them when pushing to object; but natively this requires a write-in-place any time a B+ page is updated.
+For example, the first row is written, we create a root page with just one entry.
+When the second row is written, we have to overwrite the root page again because it now has two entries.
+And so on.
+* We can write only complete B+ pages and forward scan the log for the rest.
+This might not be so bad if we need all these rows in memory for recovery anyways.
+But do we?
+I doubt it.

 ### Memory Tables